Punter (gridiron football): Career lengths

 Certain punters can have exceptionally long careers, compared to other NFL position players (there is a similar tendency with kickers).
 One reason for this is that their limited time on the field and heavy protection by penalties against defensive players for late hits makes them far less likely to be injured than other positions.
 Sean Landeta, for instance, played 19 NFL seasons and three USFL seasons for eight different teams.
 Jeff Feagles played 22 seasons as a punter, on five different teams.

 Conversely, placekickers and punters can also have very short careers, mainly because of a lack of opportunity.
-Because the risk of injury is remote, NFL teams typically only carry one punter on their roster at any given time.
+Since the risk of injury is remote, NFL teams typically only carry one punter on their roster at any given time.
 Thus, the only opportunity a punter has of breaking into the league is if the incumbent punter leaves the team or is injured.
-Some NFL teams will carry two punters during the preseason, but the second punter is typically "camp fodder" and seldom makes the opening day roster.
-Unlike backups at other positions, backup placekickers and punters are not employed by any given team until they are needed; most indoor American football teams, because of smaller rosters and fields along with rules that either ban or discourage punting, do not employ punting specialists.
+Some NFL teams will carry two punters during the preseason, but the second punter is typically "camp fodder" and rarely makes the opening day roster.
+Unlike backups at other positions, backup placekickers and punters are not employed by any given team until they are needed.
+Most indoor American football teams, because of smaller rosters and fields along with rules that either ban or discourage punting, do not employ punting specialists.

-Career yards
+Notable records

 Bob Cameron of the Winnipeg Blue Bombers (CFL), in a 23-year career, has the most career punting yards, with 134,301 yards.

 Jeff Feagles holds the NFL record for career punting yards with 71,211 yards.
-He played from 1988-2009 for five different teams in the NFL.
+He played from 1988 to 2009 for five different teams in the NFL.

+Two CFL punters share the record for the longest punt in professional football history at 108 yards.
+Such a punt is theoretically possible in American football, but would likely result in a touchback, moreover this would require the line of scrimmage to be on the punting team's two yard line, thus increasing the difficulty of achieving an exceptionally long punt.

 Steve O'Neal set the record for the longest punt in a National Football League game in 1969 with a punt measuring 98 yards.
 It is the longest recorded punt in a game possible that did not end in a touchback.

 Draft status

-Former Oakland Raiders player Ray Guy is the only pure punter to be inducted into the Pro Football Hall of Fame, as well as the only pure punter to be picked in the first round of the NFL Draft.
-Russell Erxleben was selected as the 11th pick in the first round of the 1979 draft by the New Orleans Saints as a punter but performed other kicking duties as well.
+Former Oakland Raiders player Ray Guy is the only pure punter to be inducted into the Pro Football Hall of Fame, as well as the only pure punter to be picked in the first round of the NFL draft.
+Russell Erxleben was selected as the 11th pick in the first round of the 1979 draft by the New Orleans Saints as a punter, but performed other kicking duties as well.
 Guy is credited with raising the status of punters in the NFL because he proved to be a major ingredient in the Raiders' success during the 1970s by preventing opponents from gaining field position advantage.